ebinezer-rajaram/model-merging/README.md

 ## Metrics Interpretation

 - Each task has task-specific primary metrics (for example, WER for ASR, accuracy/F1-style metrics for classification tasks).
+- For MMSU Speech-QA, primary metric is `accuracy` over option letters; EM/F1 are diagnostic only.
 - For merged evaluations, `interference_delta` captures transfer quality relative to reference baselines; higher is generally better.
 - Compare metrics at fixed split (`train`, `validation`, or `test`) to avoid invalid conclusions.